sleepyren/EDHospitalVolumeTool/README.md

-# State of California ED Hospital Volume Database Tool
+# California Emergency Department Hospital Volume Database Application
-# built with REACT and alaSQL to perform SQL queries
+# Developed using REACT and alaSQL for SQL query execution

-It uses data from the State of California's Department of Health Care Access and Analytics Branch.
-The data can be found here: https://catalog.data.gov/dataset/emergency-department-volume-and-capacity The data is then parsed using the alaSQL package.
-This package also functions as a database in the browser (cool right).
-So that the tool can perform specific queries based on the user's inputs.
+This tool utilizes data provided by the Department of Health Care Access and Analytics Branch of the State of California.
+You can access the data at this link: https://catalog.data.gov/dataset/emergency-department-volume-and-capacity.
+The data is processed using the alaSQL package, which serves as a database within the browser.
+This allows the tool to execute particular SQL queries in response to the inputs from the user.

-There is not server side to this.
-REACT is client side, and so is the SQL app.
-Anyone can easily download and try it out!
+This is entirely client-side; both the REACT and the SQL application operate on the client side.
+It's straightforward for anyone to download and experiment with!

 ![Demo1](src/assets/itemsearch.gif)